 Although the average person may be quick to conclude “there’s no honor among thieves,” we’re going to hold our judgment until the hacker forum formally announces its verdict in their People’s Court system. 🤣

 Not only are hackers getting better at their tradecraft, their skills are becoming more and more accessible to other bad actors.
 And as attackers continue to innovate, scale and commercialize their operations, it’s more important than ever that we step up our defensive game.

 We sincerely hope you enjoyed this brief overview of the ever-maturing threats targeting businesses.
 Although we fully expect underground markets to continue growing, attacks on your business don’t have to spell disaster.
 Just like preventive medicine, early detection and swift response actions can enable your IT department to quickly address security incidents before the situation becomes terminal.

 Looking for help with detection, response and recovery?
-Drop us a line at hello[at]huntress.com or try out Huntress in a no-cost 21 day trial.
+Drop us a line at hello[at]huntress.com or try out Huntress in a free trial.